marcopxt/marcopxt.github.io/_pages/about.md

 ---

 Hi!
-My name is **Marco Antônio Peixoto**, a **Postdoctoral Associate** at the Sweet Corn and Genomics lab, working in collaboration with professor Márcio Resende Jr. I recently graduated in genetics and breeding at Federal University of Viçosa with big focus in quantitative genetics.
-Here, I will share some papers, codes from classes and short courses that I have been developed over my career.
+My name is **Marco Antônio Peixoto**, a **Postdoctoral Associate** at the Sweet Corn and Genomics lab, working in collaboration with Professor Márcio Resende Jr. I recently graduated in genetics and breeding at the Federal University of Viçosa with a big focus in quantitative genetics.
+Here, I will share some papers, and codes from classes and short courses that I have developed over my career.

 # Research topics

 ## Mixed models methodology

 #### Motivation
 Mixed models have become a standard tool for evaluating data in breeding programs, offering numerous advantages that motivate researchers to embrace them as a powerful tool in plant breeding.
 These models enhance genetic-statistical analyses, increase the accuracy of selection, provide a better understanding of trait architectures, and facilitate the implementation of genomic selection in breeding programs.
-These benefits serve as strong motivation for researchers to embrace mixed models and harness their power into breeding programs.
+These benefits serve as strong motivation for researchers to embrace mixed models and harness their power in breeding programs.

 Mainly topics: